natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 3. A **functional** specification that details the value of each output for every possible combination of valid input values
 4. A **timing** specification consisting (at minimum) of an upper bound  $t_{pd}$  on the required time for the device to compute the specified output values from an arbitrary set of stable, valid input values.

-A set of interconnected elements is a combinational device if:
+We also learned that a set of interconnected elements ***is*** a combinational device if:

-1.  each circuit element is combinational
+1. Each circuit element is combinational
-2.  every input is connected to exactly one output or to some vast supply of 0's and 1's
+2. Every input is connected to exactly one output or to some vast supply of 0's and 1's.
-3.  the circuit contains no directed cycles
+3. The circuit contains no directed cycles

 In this problem, we ask you to think carefully about why these rules work - in particular, why an acyclic circuit of combinational devices, constructed according to the second principle, is itself a combinational device as defined by the first.
 You may assume for the following that every input and output is a logical 0 or 1.
 Consider the following 2-input acyclic circuit whose two components, A and B, are each combinational devices: